 “The buried memories of my early life seemed to come alive, to surround me again with their inexpressible sounds and scents.”
 This was written while Tagore was managing his family’s estate in the river-lands of Bengal in the 1890s.
 The thirty stories in his Selected Short Stories book represent a wonderfully fruitful period in the life of this great writer.
 The stories abound in exquisite descriptions of rural Bengali ways of life and landscapes – the rivers, skies, fields, and changing seasons – conveying Tagore’s profound sense of harmony with the universe even as he depicts the complexities of a society in transit.

 “Evening Song” from Act III of “Satyagraha” by Philip Glass:

 Images of Calcutta (now Kolkata)

-He started writing at an early age, and his talent was recognised by Bankim Chandra Chatterjee (1838-1894).
-He was a leading writer of the day, an Indian novelist, poet, and journalist.
+Tagore started writing at an early age, and his talent was recognised by Bankim Chandra Chatterjee (1838-1894), who was a leading writer of the day, an Indian novelist, poet, and journalist.
 He composed the famous Vande Mataram, originally in Sanskrit stotra personifying India as a mother goddess and inspiring activists during the Indian Independence Movement.

 Bankim Chandra Chatterjee